 BMW X1 review - Reliability and safety

-Although the X1 scored a full five-star rating in Euro NCAP’s crash tests in 2015, autonomous braking isn’t fitted as standard.
-The optional Driving Assistant Plus pack also adds a lane departure warning and active cruise control, so while six airbags and the usual stability control systems are all included, the X1 isn't quite as safety conscious as rivals such as the Volvo XC40.
-The X1 tested was an sDrive18d, which received 90% for adult occupant and 87% for child occupant safety.
+The optional Driving Assistant Plus pack adds a lane departure warning and active cruise control, so while six airbags and the usual stability control systems are all included, the X1 isn't quite as safety conscious as rivals such as the Volvo XC40.
+The X1 tested was an sDrive18d, which received 90% for adult occupant protection and 87% for child occupant safety.

-As with the rest of the BMW range, the X1 is covered by a three-year, unlimited mileage warranty, the latter feature giving BMW something different from rivals which put a 60,000-mile cap on their warranty cover.
+As with the rest of the BMW range, the X1 is covered by a three-year, unlimited mileage warranty, with the latter feature giving BMW something different from rivals, which put a 60,000-mile cap on their warranty cover.
 The X1 also gets breakdown cover for the same period of time.

 BMW uses a condition-based service schedule, which sees on-board computers monitor all aspects of the car's running gear and alerts you about when a service is due via the dashboard display.